Carl Johan Trygg

-Carl Johan Trygg (1887–1954), formally Carl Johan Thrygg, also knowns as C. J. Trygg, also kwas a woodcarver and one of the recognized masters of twentieth century woodcarving, most famous for Scandinavian flat-plane style of woodcarving.
+Carl Johan Trygg (1887–1954), formally Carl Johan Thrygg, also knowns as C. J. Trygg, also was a woodcarver and one of the recognized masters of twentieth century woodcarving, most famous for Scandinavian flat-plane style of woodcarving.
 Between C. J. Trygg and his sons they carved over 10,000 figures.
 Many of his carvings were sold to tourists for approximately US$10.00.
 Adjusted for inflation what cost $10.00 in 1929 would cost $108.05 in 2005.

 Early years

 Carl Johan Trygg was born in 1887 in Skagershult, Örebro County, Sweden.
 He was one of nine children of S. Sgt Carl Oskar Thrygg.
 At the age of 12 he left his home to make a living on his own.
 He worked as a clockmaker, a shoemaker, he also worked in a laundry, and a logging mill.
 He began carving wooden figures of various common people in the Scandinavian flat-plane style of woodcarving.

 He married Maria Axelina Andersson in 1909.
 A year later she gave birth to their son Carl Olaf Trygg.
 In 1915 at the age of 28, he had a show of his carvings in Stockholm, Sweden.
 It was after the success at this show he began wood carving as a full-time career.